Europan 15 winning entry

 The proposal addresses the urban and architectural scales to reimagine the neighborhood as a resilient machine that accommodates working, living, playing and resting.
 The programmatic mix is easy to achieve and adjust, because the clusters are developed not in tandem, but one by one, allowing for small adjustments based on market pressures.

 Functions are organized gradually and according to their intensity.
 Squares serve as space for storing and delivering materials and for low noise activities.
-Especially noisy or disruptive machines are placed into additionally sound isolated boxes inside warehouses.
 Buffer programming like offices, showrooms or shared rooftops create a physical break between the workshops and living programs.
-The housing floors built on top of existing workshops are suspended above them.

-3d zoning based on the level of nuisance allows for a diverse, mixed urban fabric: not only horizontally, but also vertically.
+3d zoning based on the level of nuisance allows for a diverse, mixed urban fabric.
 Interwoven living and manufacturing create conditions for innovations and re-use, supporting a circular economy.
-Generous multi-level shared spaces offer additional room for interaction and community-building, growing food and networking, supporting rise of social cohesion between members of this new community.
+Generous multi-level shared spaces offer additional room for interaction and community-building, growing food and networking.